When is the set of embeddings finite up to isotopy?: Introduction

 This paper is on the classification of embeddings of higher-dimensional manifolds, see \cite{Sko07L} for a recent survey.
 This generalizes the subject of classical knot theory.
 In general one can hope only to reduce the isotopy classification problem to problems of homotopy theory \cite{Hae66A, Hae66C, Kos90, Le65}.
 Sometimes the latter can be solved but finding explicit classification is hard.

 Given a manifold $N$ and a number $m$, we study the following simpler question: \emph{is the set of isotopy classes of embeddings $N \to S^m$ finite}?
 This question is motivated by analogy to rational homotopy theory founded by J.P.~Serre, D.~Sullivan and D.~Quillen \cite{GM81} and rational classification of link maps by U.~Koschorke \cite{Kos90, HaKa98}.
-We answer it for simplest manifolds $N$: spheres, disjoint unions of spheres and products of two spheres.
+We give answers for simplest manifolds $N$: spheres, disjoint unions of spheres (known before) and products of two spheres (new).
 Our main result (Theorem~\ref{th3} below) is an exact sequence, which in some sense reduces the classification of embeddings $S^p \times S^q \to S^m$ to the classification of embeddings $S^{p+q} \sqcup S^q \to S^m$ and $D^p \times S^q \to S^m$.
 This provides much information about the set of isotopy classes of embeddings $S^p \times S^q \to S^m$ including a finiteness criterion (Theorem~\ref{th2} below).
-Throughout the paper we work in smooth category.
+Some results for general manifolds $N$ are available only in so-called metastable dimension \cite{Sko07L, Kl05}.
+Throughout the paper we work in $C^1$-smooth category.

-This paper concludes the series of papers~\cite{CRS07,CRS08,CFS11} on this subject.
-It is independent of previous ones in the sense that it uses statements from~\cite{CFS11} but neither definitions nor proofs from any of them.
+This paper concludes the series of papers~\cite{CRS07,CRS08,CFS11}.
+It is independent of previous ones in the sense that it uses statements from~\cite{CFS11} but neither definitions nor methodology from any of them.